top of page

 • The importance of not transporting learners on any occasion.

-• They cannot conduct visits to learners’ homes.
+• They cannot carry out visits to learner’s homes.

 • Completion of whereabouts logs.